-The contamination of air, water, and soil resulting from the floods brought on by Hurricane Harvey and the petrochemical industry in south Texas has yet to be thoroughly evaluated, but there is no doubt that it will exact a heavy toll on organic farmers in the region.
+The contamination of air, water, and soil resulting from the floods brought on by recent hurricanes has yet to be thoroughly evaluated, but there is no doubt that it will exact a heavy toll on organic farmers.
 Although contamination from floods is undoubtedly unavoidable, organic farmers who are affected by them should benefit from the NOSB's consideration of contaminated inputs.

-In this world where consumers seek out organic products as an alternative to those containing residues of toxic chemicals, as well as to promote healthy and sustainable land care, the NOSB's approach to contamination should go beyond regulation.
+In this world where consumers seek out organic products as an alternative to those containing residues of toxic chemicals, as well as to promote healthy and sustainable land care, the NOSB's approach to contamination should go beyond regulation under statutes other than the Organic Foods Production Act.
 One outcome of the NOSB examination of contaminated inputs should be the recommendation of regulations that will protect organic consumers and producers.
-However, the approach that the Crops Subcommittee outlined -including identifying feedstocks, pathways, and possible mitigation-should also be used to help those who face unavoidable contamination through natural disasters or the failure of neighbors to prevent movement of toxic or genetically engineered materials.
+However, the approach that the Crops Subcommittee outlined -including identifying feedstocks, pathways, and possible mitigation-should also be used to help those who face unavoidable contamination through natural disasters or the failure of neighbors to prevent the movement of toxic or genetically engineered materials from their property.